 I tell you what, if there's one word that everyone loves, it's "compliance."

-More and more businesses that operate online are becoming aware that the Americans with Disabilities Act (ADA) applies to their web-based activities, and wondering what ADA website compliance involves.
+More and more businesses that operate online are becoming aware that the Americans with Disabilities Act (ADA) applies to their web-based activities (especially with the rising number of lawsuits drawing the issue to public attention), and wondering what ADA website compliance involves.

 In short, ADA website compliance means that a website makes the information it holds as accessible as possible to Americans with a range of disabilities.
 It's a noble cause, right?

 Accessibility becomes more and more important as essential parts of our lives, from banking to medical care, involve the web.
-In addition to taking care of those important things, disabled people should get to read Game of Thrones fanfiction and buy Notorious RBG t-shirts just like I can!
+And in addition to taking care of those important things, people with health conditions or impairments should get to binge-stream their favorite shows or easily order dinner online just like I can!